On this page

 Best practices for managing user consent

-As privacy laws and regulations continue to evolve, transparency in how companies collect and process user data is more important than ever.
-If you use Session Replay, it's critical for you to inform your users and get their consent, when necessary.
+As privacy laws evolve, transparency in how companies collect and process user data is more important than ever.
+If you use Session Replay, you must inform your users and get their consent when necessary.

-This article contains best practices to help you share your use of Session Replay in your privacy policy, and get user consent through cookie banners or other notices.
+This article covers best practices for disclosing your use of Session Replay in your privacy policy and capturing user consent through cookie banners or other notices.

-Session Replay enables you to reconstruct and analyze real user interactions on your site or app.
-Some jurisdictions may require a notice or consent for this kind of tracking.
+Session Replay reconstructs and analyzes real user interactions on your site or app.
+Some jurisdictions require a notice or consent for this kind of tracking.

 Inclusions for your privacy policy